Board of Directors

 Bob was Inducted into the inaugural classes of: Lowell Hall of Fame;

 UOP Hall of Fame.
 Also inducted into the SF Prep HOF, & the Stockton Athletic Hall of Fame.
-One of 13 people selected, (2007), to receive the Distinguished American Award in the 57 year history of the NorCal Chapter of the National Football Foundation & College Hall of Fame.
+One of 13 people selected, (2007), to receive the Distinguished American Award in the history of the NorCal Chapter of the National Football Foundation & College Hall of Fame.

 After graduation, in 1965, he attended City College of San Francisco before transferring to San Jose State, where he played on countless intramural teams in a variety of sports.
 John graduated with a degree in Recreation, in 1971, where he began his 38-year career with the San Francisco Recreation and Park Department, where the majority of his duties were in supervising the Athletic Division.